-The LogiCORETM IP UltraScale architecture integrated 100 Gb/s Ethernet MAC/PCS core instantiates the 100 Gb/s Ethernet core along with the necessary GTH or GTY transceivers and provides an example of how the two blocks are connected together, along with the reset and clocking for those blocks.
+The core instantiates the CMAC block along with the necessary GTH or GTY transceivers.
+The core provides an example of how the two blocks are connected together, along with the reset and clocking for those blocks.

 The integrated block is designed to IEEE std 802.3-2012 [Ref 2].